OWASP/www-project-software-component-verification-standard/index.md

 ---

 The Software Component Verification Standard (SCVS) is a community-driven effort to establish a framework for identifying activities, controls, and best practices, which can help in identifying and reducing risk in a software supply chain.

 Managing risk in the software supply chain is important to reduce the surface area of systems vulnerable to exploits, and to measure technical debt as a barrier to remediation.

 <img align="left" style="padding-left:0; padding-right:10px;" width="220px" src="assets/images/scvs-mini-cover.png" />

+Measuring and improving software supply chain assurance is crucial for success.
+Organizations with supply chain visibility are better equipped to protect their brand, increase trust, reduce time-to-market, and manage costs in the event of a supply chain incident.

+Software supply chains involve:
+ - technology
+ - people
+ - processes
+ - institutions
+ - and additional variables

 Raising the bar for supply chain assurance requires the active participation of risk managers, mission owners, and business units like legal and procurement, which have not traditionally been involved with technical implementation.

 Determination of risk acceptance criteria is not a problem that can be solved by enterprise tooling: it is up to risk managers and business decision makers to evaluate the advantages and trade-offs of security measures based on system